LA Galaxy: First to five league championships (2013–2016)

-Wooden Spoon and rebuilding (2016–present)
+Wooden Spoon and rebuilding (2016–2023)

 Before the start of the 2016 season, it was announced that long-time servicing center-back Omar Gonzalez would leave the Galaxy after nine years to C.F.
 Pachuca.

 On November 22, 2016, long-time general manager and head coach Bruce Arena left the club to begin his second stint as head coach of the United States national team, bringing most of the Galaxy's coaching staff with him, including associate head coach Dave Sarachan.
 Arena was replaced as general manager by former Galaxy player Peter Vagenas, and as head coach by his LA Galaxy II counterpart, Curt Onalfo.

 The front office constructed the team to rely on players from the academy and Galaxy II system.
 Multiple injuries exposed the naive roster construction, which included erratic performances by Jermaine Jones, and sparse production from Giovanni Dos Santos.
 With a 6–10–4 record, the Galaxy fired Curt Onalfo and replaced him with former head coach Sigi Schmid on July 27, 2017.
 Under Schmid, the club went 2–8–4 and finished the season in last place overall with a mark of 8–18–8.
 It was only the fourth time that the club failed to make the postseason, and the club's first wooden spoon.

 In March 2018, the team signed Zlatan Ibrahimović on a two-year, $3 million contract with targeted allocation money.
-With the signing of Ibrahimović, the Galaxy's season would be seen promising.
 The Swede made his debut in the inaugural El Tráfico match against LAFC, scoring two goals to end the game with the Galaxy coming from 0–3 down to win 4–3.
-One of the goals Ibrahimović scored in that game later claimed MLS Goal of the Year.
-Los Angeles throughout the season had dealt with defensive struggles and on their last match of the regular season, against Houston Dynamo, the Galaxy were defeated and once again missed the postseason.
+One of the goals Ibrahimović scored in that game later received the MLS Goal of the Year award.
+Los Angeles throughout the season dealt with defensive struggles, and in their last match of the regular season, against Houston Dynamo, the Galaxy were defeated and once again missed the postseason.

 After the 2018 season, the Galaxy ended Ibrahimović's original deal and signed him to a new and higher salaried designated player contract.
 On March 1, 2019, the team announced they had exercised its one offseason Buyout of a Guaranteed Contract on Giovani dos Santos, thus releasing him from the team.